AdityaNG/VIVIP/README.md

 2. Install / Remove command triggers a FULL cache clear and re-download.
 This needs to be optimized
 3. Recursive imports need to be implemented with a dependency tree check
 4. Make use of version control to download a specific version of a package
+5. Unit tests to see if package is functional

 ## License